Canon 5D Mark II vs M5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark II and Canon EOS M5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 5D Mark II better than the Canon M5 or vice versa?
 The listing below highlights the relative strengths of the two models.